 - 1. Dress appropriately in the "uniform" of a teacher.
 While schools allow some variation, denim and tee shirts are usually NOT appropriate.
 Women should consider wearing slacks because we sometimes work on the floor. - 2.
 Have your lesson plan completely prepared before your arrival.
 In the brief moments before meeting your student, you won't have time to prepare book introductions, devise letterbox example words, etc. - 3.
 Set up your materials at least 10 minutes before your scheduled lesson time to be ready to meet your student.
 You should be standing at the entrance to Haley Center when your student arrives. - 4.
 Bring a timepiece to tutoring and use it to pace your lesson.
 All children must be picked up and returned at the appointed times so the parent can stay on schedule.
 You may not keep your student longer than scheduled. - 5.
 Don't allow your student to stray from the lesson or disrupt others' learning.
 Recognize and reward your student's work and attention, and provide mild but consistent consequences for disruptive behavior. - 6.
 Don't give your student any treats (candy, pencils, etc.).
 This often leads to jealousy among peers and confuses the motivation for learning for the student.
 Your friendly attention is ample reward. - 7.
 You are responsible for your student.
 Don't leave your student unattended in Haley Center at any time. - 8.
-Before leaving the Reading Center, check to see if I have left you any observational notes. - 9.
 Contact your student's parent early to reschedule the lesson time if, in the event of serious illness or emergency, you cannot meet your tutoring obligation.
-We do not want parents to come to Haley Center if you are not there. - 10.
+We do not want parents to come to Haley Center if you are not there. - 9.
 Always make decisions based on what is best for the student.
 Enjoy your tutoring experience.
 What's important is that your student feels your personal warmth and sees your enthusiasm for reading.